Norvin Green State Forest

-Norvin Green State Forest is a 5416 acre state forest in Bloomingdale, New Jersey, United States, near the Wanaque Reservoir.
+Norvin Green State Forest is a state forest in Passaic County, in the U.S. state of New Jersey, near the Wanaque Reservoir.
+The park covers 5416 acres in Bloomingdale, Ringwood and West Milford.

 It is part of the Northeastern coastal forests ecoregion.
 The forest is accessible by foot only; it is part of the Wyanokie Wilderness Area and contains an extensive trail system built on old logging roads, several of which connect with trails in The New Weis Center and reservoir property.
 The trails climb hills up to 1300 feet and provide views of the Manhattan skyline, the Wanaque Reservoir, Burnt Meadow Brook and Lake Sonoma.
 The park is operated and maintained by the New Jersey Division of Parks and Forestry.